rutvijkumarshah/giffyApp/README.md

 ## Assumptions:
 - For search filed separate EditText is used instead of SearchView in ActionBar
-- Fullscreen of Image is scaled with adjusting view bounds so image looks normal not streched by XY fit.
+- Fullscreen of Image is scaled with adjusting view bounds so image looks normal (not streched ).
 - Not used Dagger/ButterKnife because of this simple UI, which are otherwise important opensource lib for app.

 ## Third Party Utilities/source used for building this app: